 For a test to be fair and accurate, everyone who takes it has to have the same opportunity to succeed.

-Our reputation for quality is not limited to our examinations alone.
 Quality is a process which begins with the research and design of tests and ends with an accurate assessment of each candidate’s entry.

 When we receive the completed written papers they are randomly allocated for marking – this ensures that, regardless of where they have come from, all papers are marked fairly.